wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/3-provision-host-pool.md

 To deploy Windows Virtual Desktop, we'll start by creating a host pool, specifying our session host VMs, and creating a workspace.
+This process creates a desktop application group.
+We'll then assign that application group to a user and verify they can see the virtual desktop in their workspace.

 The following steps provide some initial values for you to use to test out Windows Virtual Desktop.
 Review the available options to plan and customize your deployment to match your organization's needs.

+To complete the exercise, you'll need the Azure credentials for:

+- A user account that's assigned to the Active Directory Domain administrator role
+- A non-administrative user account that's in Active Directory

 ## Create a host pool by using the Azure portal